Wounded Warrior Project: History

-Wounded Warrior Project was founded in 2003 in Roanoke, Virginia, by John Melia.
+Wounded Warrior Project was founded in 2003 in Roanoke, Virginia by John Melia.
 Melia had been severely wounded in a helicopter crash while serving in Somalia in 1992.
 Melia assembled backpacks distributed to injured veterans at the former Bethesda Naval Hospital (now the Walter Reed National Military Medical Center) and Walter Reed Army Medical Center.

 Wounded Warrior Project initially operated as a division of the United Spinal Association of New York, which adopted WWP as a program in November 2003.
 WWP continued to support injured service members by providing them with free WWP Backpacks filled with comfort items.

 In September 2005, The United Spinal Association granted $2.7 million to WWP to "develop into a stand-alone charity with its own identity and programs," with the intent to expand its services from providing immediate comfort items to providing longer-term support for returning wounded veterans via compensation, education, health care, insurance, housing, employment, etc.

 The WWP Backpacks program remains a central activity of WWP, evidenced by the more than 65,000 backpacks the organization has distributed since 2018 in support of transitioning U.S. military veterans.

-Former CEO Steven Nardizzi and former COO Al Giordano were fired from Wounded Warrior Project after they were accused in 2016 of spending massive amounts of the nonprofit's money on lavish company retreats and personal enrichment for themselves.
-Several former employees alleged that they were fired because they raised concerns over the mismanagement.
+In 2015, the journalist Tim Mak reported for The Daily Beast that WWP was selling donor information to third parties and suing small charities using the phrase “wounded warrior” or logo silhouettes of soldiers; he also accused WWP of compensating its top officers overly generously.
+The following January, these allegations were picked up by CBS and The New York Times, whose reports of WWP’s use of its funds on lavish company retreats and personal enrichment of its officers aroused more public attention and led the charity to fire its then-CEO, Steven Nardizzi, and then-COO, Al Giordano.
+Several former employees alleged that they were fired because they had raised concerns over the mismanagement.

+WWP hired a new CEO in July 2016, Michael Linnington, a retired Lieutenant general in the U.S. Army.
+He has increased the scrutiny on spending for travel and all expenses throughout the organization.
+Linnington retired in early 2024 after eight years leading the organization.

+In April 2021, WWP partnered with the White House's Joining Forces and the Elizabeth Dole Foundation to provide supportive programming and bring awareness to the children of wounded, ill or injured veterans.
+A 2021 survey found that there are approximately 2.3 million American children under 18 living with veterans with disabilities.

+In 2024, retired Major Gen. Walter E. Piatt, was named chief executive officer of Wounded Warrior Project.
+Piatt is a former commander of Fort Drum and the 10th Mountain Division.
+During his tenure as commander he worked to better connect Fort Drum to the North Country community.
+Piatt deployed with the division's headquarters battalion from March to August 2018, after which he released a paper about the Iraqi people's commitment to achieving peace for their nation after years of warfare.